-It is not only possible, but also necessary for China, Russia, and the U.S. to form a cooperation frame-
+It is not only possible, but also necessary for China, Russia, and the U.S. to form a cooperation framework.

 China, Russia, and the U.S. do not intend to go into conflict with each other in Central Asia.
 This could be a subjective prerequisite for their strategic dialog or cooperation in the region.
 The U.S. military presence in Central Asia is like a wedge driven into the back of China and Russia.
 In addition to combating terrorism, the U.S.'s basic aim is to implement its global strategic policy, although at present it does not want to provoke China and Russia or directly confront them in the region.
-The U.S.'s primary goal therefore is to retain its foothold in Central Asia, consolidate and expand its influence in the region, and counterbalance China and Russia's influence.
-But at the same time, the U.S. has made it clear that it harbors no hostility toward China and Russia and does not intend to harm their interests, but instead is seeking some kind of cooperation with them.
+The U.S.'s primary goal therefore is to retain its foothold in Central Asia, consolidate and expand its influence in the region, and counterbalance China and Russia and does not intend to harm their interests, but instead is seeking some kind of cooperation with them.
 The U.S.'s intention to join the SCO as an observer is a positive step.
 The U.S.'s long-term military presence in Central Asia is not acceptable to Russia.
 As Professor Alexander Rar put it, Russia and the U.S. "are pursuing diametrically opposite goals.
 Russia seeks to get a strong foothold in political and economic terms in South Caucasus and Central Asia in order to create the possibility of resuming integration in the space of the former Soviet Union.
-On the contrary, the U.S.'s goal is to do its utmost to prevent Russia from rallying the former Soviet Union around itself."
-Following its military deployment in Central Asia, the U.S. continues to advance on Georgia in the Caucasus and be more aggressive in Eastern Europe and the Baltic Region, which was undoubtedly a long-standing strategic challenge to Russia.
+On the contrary, the U.S.'s goal is to do its utmost to prevent Russia from rallying the former Soviet Union around itself."9 Following its military deployment in Central Asia, the U.S. continues to advance on Georgia in the Caucasus and be more aggressive in Eastern Europe and the Baltic Region, which was undoubtedly a longstanding strategic challenge to Russia.
 It implies general entry into Russia's "near abroad" from Ukraine, the Caucasus and Central Asia, and a further loss in Russia's influence in the most important strategic regions.
 However, since Russia is unable to drive the U.S. out of Central Asia and the Caucasus, it has to accept reality and treat the U.S. as an interlocutor with the equal right to a military presence in Central Asia.